-- (1) 1)-As equations in an initial equation section or as assignments in an initial algorithm section.
+- 1) As equations in an initial equation section or as assignments in an initial algorithm section.
 The equations and assignments in these initial sections are purely algebraic, stating constraints between the variables at the initial time instant.
-It is not allowed to use when-clauses in these sections. - (2) For all non-discrete (that is continuous-time) Real variables vc, the equation pre(vc) = vc is added to the initialization equations.
-[If pre(vc) is not present in the flattened model, a tool may choose not to introduce this equation, or if it was introduced it can eliminate it (to avoid the introduction of many dummy variables pre(vc)).] - (3) 2) Implicitly by using the attributes start=value and fixed=true in the declaration of variables: - For all non-discrete (that is continuous-time) Real variables vc, the equation vc = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all discrete variables vd, the equation pre(vd) = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all variables declared as constant and parameter, with fixed = true; no equation is added to the initialization equations.
+It is not allowed to use when-clauses in these sections. - 2) Implicitly by using the attributes start=value and fixed=true in the declaration of variables: - For all continuous-time Real variables v, the equation v = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all discrete variables vd, the equation pre(vd) = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all variables declared as constant and parameter, with fixed = true; no equation is added to the initialization equations.